White balloons released as hundreds march to mark drugs-related deaths - NewsBreak

 There were calls for accessible services to support the vulnerable as well as safe consumption rooms for drugs.

-There was also a challenge to Sinn Fein Stormont leader Michelle O’Neill and DUP leader Sir Jeffrey Donaldson by a man who has experienced homelessness, to experience life on the streets themselves.
+There was also a challenge to Sinn Fein Stormont leader Michelle O’Neill and DUP leader Sir Jeffrey Donaldson by a homeless man to experience life on the streets themselves.

 Sean Kane said: “Our government needs to get their finger out, I’m willing to talk to any politician to come to some sort of agreement as our homeless lives cannot be replaced.